-Shipping emissions include black carbon, in addition to the emissions of other greenhouse gases, where black carbon is the second most important source of climate impacts from shipping emissions.1 Globally, black carbon emissions from shipping account for approximately 20% of shipping emission's warming potential.2 Emission in the Arctic depend on how the Arctic is defined.
+Shipping emissions include black carbon, in addition to the emissions of other greenhouse gases, where black carbon is the second most important source of climate impacts from shipping emissions.1 Globally, black carbon emissions from shipping account for approximately 20% of shipping emission's warming potential.2 Estimates of emission in the Arctic depend on how the Arctic is defined.
 The Arctic Council Expert Group on Black Carbon and Methane states that shipping currently accounts for about 5 percent of black carbon emissions in the Arctic.3 A study from ICCT found that black carbon emissions from ships increased 85% between 2015 and 2019.
 Near harbors, emissions from shipping can contribute to poor local air quality and is thus a health concern.

 Sources and projections

 A major culprit of emissions of black carbon is the use of Heavy Fuel Oils (HFOs), accounting for approximately two thirds of the black carbon emission from shipping in the Arctic.4

 An Arctic emissions inventory from 2015 identified fishing vessels (25%), general cargo vessels (19%), and service vessels (12%) as the top three emitters of black carbon.
 5 Globally, cruise vessels account for disproportionate amounts of emissions, where an average cruise ship has three times the emissions of black carbon of an average container ship.
 6

 Satellite tracking of ships and estimates of fuel use and combustion technologies indicate that most of the emissions occur along the coasts.
 However, icebreakers and research vessels contribute to black carbon emission all the way to the North Pole.
 Emission estimates for the Arctic depend on how the Arctic is defined, where the IMO definition excludes important, but ice free, shipping regions along the coasts of Norway, Iceland and south of Anchorage Alaska.7